digitaldave0/ML_learning/README.md

 > If you can build a simple rules based system that doesn't require machine learning do that don’t use ML for rules based activities like a recipe

+### What is deep learning actually used for?

+Deep learning is a type of machine learning that involves using multi-layered artificial neural networks to learn and make decisions based on data.
+It has been successfully applied to a wide range of problems, including:

+- Image and video processing tasks, such as object recognition and classification, image and video generation, and image and video style transfer.
+- Speech and audio processing tasks, such as speech recognition, language translation, and music generation.
+- Natural language processing tasks, such as language translation, text summarization, and sentiment analysis.
+- Predictive modelling tasks, such as stock price prediction and customer churn prediction.
+- Overall, deep learning has been used to achieve state-of-the-art results in many areas, and it has the potential to revolutionise the way we interact with and process data in a variety of fields

 # What deep learning is good for

 - Use ML for problems that have a long list of rules.
 When the traditional approach fails machine learning, deep learning can help when there’s millions of rules like self driving cars